-• Point your fingers in the direction of current around the loop.
+• Curl your fingers on your right hand in the direction of current around the loop.
 Your thumb points in the direction of \vec{A} .

 (Yes, you'll have to try to memorize all of these conventions...!)

 Why Define the Magnetic Dipole Moment?